A strategy that really works with all-round vision

 2: Analytics & Business Intelligence.
 Without a solid (big) data infrastructure it’s impossible to efficiently execute and continuously refine your strategy.
 You’ll miss the facts and you run the risk of your competitors passing you by.

 3: Agile working.
-Without agile, customer-focused employees and self-steering teams you run the risk of your company wanting to be agile, but not actually being agile at the process and team level.
+You need agile, customer-focused employees and self-steering teams to actually create an agile company, instead of one that wants to be, but isn’t at the process and team level.

 4: Continuous smart improvement.
-Without a continuous process and mentality towards improvement your strategy will fall short, no matter how brilliant it may be.
+Without a continuous improvement process, and a positive attitude towards it, your strategy will fall short, no matter how brilliant it may be.

-Once your organization can enumerate and implement these four concepts, it will unleash an amount of passion, energy, and power that’s stronger than you can imagine.
+Once your organization can define and implement these four concepts, it will unleash more passion, energy, and power than you can imagine.

 What is the strategic core?